 When it comes to medical billing and coding, one of the key components is knowing the proper CPT (Current Procedural Terminology) codes.
-This system is used to standardize the way healthcare services are billed.
+This system is used to standardize the way healthcare services are billed and ensure accurate reimbursement through medical billing services.
 One such important procedure in medical practices is testing for INR (International Normalized Ratio), a critical test for patients who are on blood thinners.
-This article will help you understand the CPT code for INR, its importance in billing, and how to navigate the process correctly.
+Proper coding also supports efficient revenue cycle management, helping providers reduce claim denials and payment delays.
+This article will help you understand the CPT Code for INR (Prothrombin Time), its importance in billing, and how to navigate the process correctly.
+If you’re interested in related billing topics, you may also want to read our guides on How to Use Modifier 58 for Surgical Billing and Revenue Code 0113: Private Room and Board Explained.

 What is the CPT Code for INR?